puffy-pbs/vbox-playlist-downloader/README.md

 # Running the project

-If you will use docker run "docker compose up" in the root of the project and it would run the example.php
+If you will use docker run "docker compose up" in the root of the project and it would run the example.php, otherwise you should install ffmpeg manually (https://www.ffmpeg.org/)

 Please check the example.php to see how the tool should be used : )